 As always, the health and safety of customers will be foremost.
 CEW&SA has consulted with Regulatory Agencies, Engineering Consultants, Equipment Manufacturers as well as other Water Systems and Chemical Companies.
-After reviewing all the research available to identify future infrastructure investments to improve water quality including taste and odor control; in 2013 the Board of Directors voted unanimously to invest in a Powder Activated Carbon (PAC) System to be installed at our Intake Facility.
+After reviewing all the research available in an effort to identify future infrastructure investments to improve water quality including taste and odor control; in 2013 the Board of Directors voted unanimously to invest in a Powder Activated Carbon (PAC) System to be installed at our Intake Facility.
 Since that time further research has revealed that Copper Sulfate has been successful in treating taste and odor complaints.
 In 2014, CEW&SA began adding Copper Sulfate to the raw water.
 Since that time, complaints have been minimal.
 In 2020, ADEM lowered the amount of residual Copper Sulfate in released water to a point where it was not able to be used any longer.
 In 2021, CEW&SA engaged the engineers to conduct a Taste and Odor Feasibility Study.
 With the recommendation of the engineers, CEW&SA began a pilot study for a GAC system.
-This study took longer since the compound numbers fluctuate throughout the year with numbers during the winter nearing zero.
-The result was that the GAC pilot system was effective in removing Geosmin and MIB to levels below the human detection threshold.
+CEW&SA will strive to maintain quality water at an affordable price.